John Simon, 1st Viscount Simon: Early political career

 Simon entered the House of Commons as a Liberal Member of Parliament (MP) for Walthamstow at the 1906 general election.
 In 1908, he became a KC (senior barrister) at the same time as F. E. Smith.
 Simon annoyed Smith by not telling his rival in advance that he was applying for silk.

 In 1909, Simon spoke out strongly in parliament in support of David Lloyd George's progressive "People's Budget".
 He entered the government on 7 October 1910 as solicitor-general, succeeding Rufus Isaacs, and was knighted later that month, as was then usual for government law officers (Asquith brushed aside his objections).
 At 37, he was the youngest solicitor-general since the 1830s.
 In February 1911, he successfully prosecuted Edward Mylius for criminal libel for claiming that King George V was a bigamist.
 As was then required by the law, he fought a by-election after his appointment.

 He was honoured with appointment as a KCVO in 1911.
 Asquith referred to him as "the Impeccable" for his intellectual self-assurance, but after a series of social encounters, he wrote that "The Impeccable" was becoming "The Inevitable".

 Along with Isaacs, Simon represented the Board of Trade at the public inquiry into the sinking of the in 1912; their close questioning of witnesses helped to prepare the way for improved maritime safety measures.
 Unusually for a government law officer, he was active in partisan political debate.
 When F. E. Smith first spoke from the Conservative front bench in 1912, Simon was put up next to oppose his old rival.
 He was promoted on 19 October 1913 to attorney-general, again succeeding Isaacs.
 Unusually for an attorney-general, he was made a full member of Cabinet, as Isaacs had been, rather than simply being invited to attend when he was required.
 He was already being tipped as a potential future Liberal prime minister.

+Simon supported social reforms related to social security.

 He was the leader of the (unsuccessful) cabinet rebels against Winston Churchill's 1914 naval estimates.
 Asquith thought that Simon had organised "a conclave of malcontents" (Lloyd George, Reginald McKenna, Samuel, Charles Hobhouse and Beauchamp).
 He wrote to Asquith that the "loss of WC, though regrettable, is not by any means the splitting of the party".
 Lloyd George referred to Simon as "a kind of Robespierre".

 Simon contemplated resigning in protest at the declaration of war in August 1914 but, in the end, changed his mind.
 He was accused of hypocrisy even though his position was not actually very different from that of Lloyd George.
 He remained in the Cabinet after Asquith reminded him of his public duty and hinted at promotion.
 He damaged himself in the eyes of Hobhouse (postmaster-general), Charles Masterman and the journalist C. P. Scott.
 Roy Jenkins believed that Simon was genuinely opposed to war.

 Early in 1915, Asquith rated Simon as "equal seventh" in his score list of the Cabinet, after his "malaise of last autumn".